Terms + Conditions

 - for invoices for $500 (exclusive of GST) or less, payment in full is required prior to commencement of services unless otherwise agreed in writing.

-- for invoices for more than $500, the client may (i) as agreed in writing, pay in full prior to commencement of services, or pay 50% prior to commencement of services with the balance payable prior to return of the edited document.
+- for invoices over $1000, the client may (i) as agreed in writing, pay in full prior to commencement of services, or pay 50% prior to commencement of services with the balance payable prior to return of the edited document.

 16. Where payment is to be made by a third party the invoice will be directed to the third party and will request payment in full, payable in accordance with the agreed terms.